rejeep/f.el/README.md

 ### f-expand `(path &optional dir)`

-Expand PATH relative to DIR (or ‘default-directory’).
+Expand PATH relative to DIR (or `default-directory`).
+PATH and DIR can be either a directory names or directory file names.
+Return a directory name if PATH is a directory name, and a directory file name otherwise.
+File name handlers are ignored.

 ```lisp
 (f-expand "name") ;; => "/default/directory/name"